bferguson3/murkserver/README.md

     - Local character data is only updated via server packets, and is updated piecemeal after the initial log-in, which obtains the full structure from memory.
     - All net events can occur while input is still taking place.

-Packet:
+Classes:
+### Packet
   - Contains user ID
   - JSON blob with packet type and accompanying data

-Mob:
+### Mob
   - Contains all custom stats as defined, as well as behavior, drop tables, etc. Generally empty 	otherwise.

-Screen:
+### Screen
   - Exits, description (short and long), and running list of mobs, items, and players.
 Screens will 	re-populate themselves every so many ticks.

-User:
+### User
   - Holds all character data

-Command:
+### Command
   - General action structure - Name, description, pointer to callback.
 Pointers to these commands 	make up enemy AI tables.

-Item:
+### Item
   - Name, desc, stackable, callback, stack ct max, flags, drop/destroy

 ###  blobs/
 json blob packets